tomasferrarisenda/automate-all-the-things-braindamage/README.md

 ## Cascade deployment
 si pones los providers y rpoviderconfig en el mismo char t q crossplane nunca levanta ningunrecurso "The Kubernetes API could not find pkg.crossplane.io/Provider for requested resource crossplane-system/provider-aws-ec2.
 Make sure the "Provider" CRD is installed on the destination cluster."
+Sync waves don't seem to work in this case.
+So I had to:
-1. Creaded providers applpication with sync wave 1 to that it deploys after al crossplane chart resources are deployed.
-This application has all the provider manifest but also:
+1. Create a [providers application](/helm-charts/infra/crossplane/templates/custom-templates/providers-application.yaml) as a custom template inside the [Crossplane helm chart](/helm-charts/infra/crossplane/) with an Argo sync-wave of "1" so that it deploys only after al Crossplane chart resources are deployed.
+This application has all the Provider manifest but also:
-2. A providerconfig applciation which hassync wave 1 so that it deploys onlty after all providers have been deployed.
+2. A [provider-configs application](helm-charts/infra/crossplane/providers/provider-configs-application.yaml) with an Argo sync-wave of "1" so that it deploys only after all Providers have been deployed.
 Then:
-3. It will deploy the ProviderCofigs.
-In this case jsut one which is aws.
+3. It will deploy the [ProviderCofigs](/helm-charts/infra/crossplane/provider-configs/).
+In this case just one which is the AWS one.

 This way we resolve the order in which they nedd to be deployed so we have no errors.
+I had to find this workaround. not then most elegant solution.
+If you have any better ideas, I'm all ears

 ## Cascade deletion
 At the time of deletion we need to make sure of three things: